pydantic/pydantic/docs/pydantic_people.md

 Pydantic has an amazing community of contributors, reviewers, and experts that help propel the project forward.
 Here, we celebrate those people and their contributions.

+## Maintainers

+These are the current maintainers of the Pydantic repo.
+Feel free to tag us if you have questions, review requests, or feature requests for which you'd like feedback!

+{{ maintainers }}

 ## Experts

 These are the users that have helped others the most with questions in GitHub through *all time*.